-- If you have any Ace or King before the flop, as well as Queen/Eight or higher and Jack/10, it makes sense to raise.
-Also raise on any pocket pair except for 2/2.
+- If you have any ace or king before the flop, as well as queen/8 or higher and jack/10, it makes sense to raise.
+Also, raise on any pocket pair except for 2/2.

 - On the river, it’s a sensible decision to bet if you make any pair.
 It’s also considered wise to bet if you think the dealer has nothing.
 It takes a lot of experience to reach the point where you can call the draw, though, so be sure to bet within a budget.

 Live poker tournaments online

-Games include Texas Hold’em Poker (No Limit and Fixed), Omaha and Omaha Hi-Lo, 7 Card Stud, and 7 Card Stud Hi-Lo.
+Games include Texas Hold’em Poker (No Limit and Fixed), Omaha and Omaha Hi-Lo, 7 Card Stud and 7 Card Stud Hi-Lo.
 Stakes can range from $0.01/$0.02 to $100/$200.

 Play poker online here at BetMGM